rpmuller/MolecularIntegrals.jl/Notes.md

 # Notes on changes to MolecularIntegrals.jl

+## 2021-05-07
+Streamlined the codegen a bit to reduce flops, but not a huge difference in the performance.

+There is something wrong with the f-shell generated code.
+Seems to infinite loop.

 ## 2021-05-06
 Got the code generation working for vrr.
 Doesn't flag any bugs that the vrr code didn't already flag, but it's certainly not